joziasmartini/natmed/README.md

 - [Jest](https://jestjs.io/pt-BR/)
 - [Cypress](https://www.cypress.io/)

-## Licence
+## License

 All rights are reserved to the founders of the company, creators of the ideas and documents.
-This material must not be reused in any way without the express opinion of all founders.
+This material must not be reused in any way without the express opinion of the author.